top of page

 Independent (No Support)

-One set of reins.
+Two sets of reins.
 Assistance permitted in case of emergency only

 Header(s) required in the middle of the arena